-Schedule Organization No. of Nominations Schedule Part A Persons who are Practising or have Practised in the Professions The Association of Consulting Engineers, Australia (New South Wales Chapter) The Australasian Institute of Mining and Metallurgy Incorporated The Australian Association of Social Workers (New South Wales Branch) The Australian Computer Society Incorporated (New South Wales Branch) The Australian Institute of Building (New South Wales Chapter) The Australian Institute of Building (New South Wales Chapter) The Australian Institute of Landscape Architects (New South Wales Group) The Australian Institute of Physics (New South Wales Branch) The Australian Institute of Physics (New South Wales Branch) The Australian Optometrical Association (Division of New South Wales) The Australian Society of Accountants The Institution of Engineers, Australia, Sydney Division The Institution of Production Engineers (Sydney Section) Nominations 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 The Institution of Surveyors, Australia (New South Wales Division) The Law Society of New South Wales The Library Association of Australia The New South Wales Bar Association The Royal Australasian College of Physicians The Royal Australasian College of Surgeons The Royal Australasian College of Surgeons The Royal Australian Chemical Institute (New South Wales Branch) The Royal Australian College of General Practitioners (New South Wales Faculty) The Royal Australian Institute of Architects, New South Wales Chapter The Royal Australian Planning Institute (New South Wales Division) 3 3 3 3 3 3 3 3 3 3 3

-Part B The Australian Consumers Association 3 Persons experienced in Industry or Commerce The Australian Federation of Business and Professional Women (N.S.W. and A.C.T.
-Division) 3 The Australian Institute of Management (New South Wales Division) 3 The Building and Construction Council, New South Wales 3 The Chamber of Manufactures of New South Wales 3 The Employers' Federation of New South Wales 3 The Master Builders' Association of New South Wales 3 The Metal Trades Industry Association of Australia (New South Wales Branch) 3 The Sydney Chamber of Commerce 3
+Schedule No. of Concadio Organization Nominations Part A The Association of Consulting Engineers, Australia (New South Wales Persons who are Practising Chapter) 3 or have Practised in the The Australasian Institute of Mining and Metallurgy Incorporated 3 Professions The Australian Association of Social Workers (New South Wales Branch) 3 The Australian Computer Society Incorporated (New South Wales Branch) 3 The Australian Institute of Building (New South Wales Chapter) The Australian Institute of Landscape Architects (New South Wales Group) The Australian Institute of Physics (New South Wales Branch) 3 The Australian Optometrical Association (Division of New South Wales) The Australian Psychological Society (Sydney Branch) 3 The Australian Society of Accountants 3 The Institution of Engineers, Australia, Sydney Division 3 The Institution of Production Engineers (Sydney Section) 3 The Institution of Surveyors, Australia (New South Wales Division) 3 The Law Society of New South Wales 3 The Library Association of Australia 3 The New South Wales Bar Association 3 The Royal Australasian College of Physicians 3 The Royal Australasian College of Surgeons 3 The Royal Australian Chemical Institute (New South Wales Branch) 3 The Royal Australian College of General Practitioners (New South Wales • Faculty) The Revel Australian Institute of Architecta, New Courth Water Chartes 3 The Royal Australian Institute of Architects, New South Wales Chapter The Royal Australian Planning Institute (New South Wales Division) 3 Part B The Australian Consumers Association 3 Persons experienced in Industry or Commerce The Australian Federation of Business and Professional Women (N.S.W. and A.C.T.
+Division) 3 The Australian Institute of Management (New South Wales Division) 3 The Building and Construction Council, New South Wales 3 The Chamber of Manufactures of New South Wales 3 The Employers' Federation of New South Wales 3 The Master Builders' Association of New South Wales 3 The Metal Trades Industry Association of Australia (New South Wales Branch) 3 The Sydney Chamber of Commerce 3 Part C The Labor Council of New South Wales 3 Persons associated with The Public Service Association of New South Wales 3 Trade Unions or Employee Organizations The University of New South Wales Staff Association 3 Part D The Australian Institute of Agricultural Science 3 The Country Women's Association of New South Wales 3 Persons experienced in Agricultural, Pastoral or other Rural Affairs The Livestock and Grain Producers' Association of New South Wales 3 otilei nurai Aifairs